JacobN17/Besag-York-Mollie/README.md

 ```

 Node.js
--	npm init
-The initialize command will download a package.json file to include all of the necessary dependencies
 ```
 npm init
 ```
+The initialize command will download a package.json file to include all of the necessary dependencies